watameln/creator-docs/content/en-us/education/developer/beta-testing-experiences.md

 <tbody>
    <tr>
     <td><b>Closed Access</b></td>
     <td>Ideal for studios interested in testing specific features or unpolished builds to get initial player reactions.
-Can often follow up with, or prepare for an open access beta.</td>
+Can often follow up with, or prepare for an open-access beta.</td>
    </tr>
    <tr>
     <td><b>Open Paid Access</b></td>
     <td>Similar to open access beta but testers are users paying to play.
-This often results in a smaller volume of users, but more motivated in providing feedback. </td>
+This often results in a smaller volume of users, but more motivation in providing feedback. </td>
    </tr>
    <tr>
     <td><b>Limited Time Test</b></td>